-When forms are completed, attach all Special Dental Service Agreement Individual Treatment Reports to the back of the Claim Summary form and submit to Sector Operations, P O Box 1026, Wellington for the process of checking and payment.
+When forms are completed, include all Special Dental Service Agreement Individual Treatment Reports alongside the Claim Summary form and email them to cdaclaims@health.govt.nz for processing and payment.
+For those unable to email, completed forms can be posted to Sector Operations, PO Box 1026, Wellington.